Children and Young People

 Social Care for Children and Young People

-Social Care Services Lancashire County Council provide social care services in the Lancaster District.
+Social Care Services is the responsibility of Lancashire County Council in the Lancaster District.
 This includes a range of services for children and families including family support, fostering and adoption, residential care, leaving care services and child protection.
 These services for children aim to protect and support vulnerable children, and help families stay together.

 Employment of Children

+Lancashire County Council is responsible for the employment of children.
 Young people of compulsory school age often like to add to their pocket money by taking on a part-time job, but there are laws and rules to be observed to ensure their education does not suffer and that they are safeguarded whilst at work.
 In Lancashire the part-time employment of pupils is governed by the Children (Protection at Work) regulations 1998 and County Council's Employment of Children Bye-Laws.
-Children are required to obtain a 'work permit' from Lancashire County Council, follow the link below and return your completed application form to the local address on page 4.
+Children are required to obtain a 'work permit' from Lancashire County Council, follow the link below for more details: